Coding for Combined Block-Symbol Error Correction: Main Code Construction

 \subsection{Examples}

-In this subsection, we consider various special choices for $\code$ and $H_\In$ and demonstrate the properties of the resulting code $\Code$ (Examples~\ref{ex:optimal} through~\ref{ex:nonMDS}).
-We also demonstrate the advantages of the code $\Code$ over existing alternatives for handling errors of types~(T1)--(T4) (Examples~\ref{ex:BCH} through~\ref{ex:generalizedconcatenated}).
+In this subsection, we consider various special choices for $\code$ and $H_\In$ and demonstrate the properties of the resulting code $\Code = (\code, H_\In)$.
+Specifically, in Example~\ref{ex:optimal} below, we discuss complexity advantages, in an error-detection setting, that the construction $\Code$ can offer (with a suitable choice for $\code$ and $H_\In$) over MDS codes with the same length and size.
+In Examples~\ref{ex:GRS} and~\ref{ex:MDS}, we show cases where $\Code$ is MDS (in fact, GRS), and, in contrast, we exhibit in Example~\ref{ex:nonMDS} a choice of parameters for which no MDS code can have the same length, size, and symbol--block correction capability as $\Code$.
+In Examples~\ref{ex:BCH}--\ref{ex:generalizedconcatenated}, we demonstrate the advantages of the code $\Code$ over other existing alternatives for handling errors of types~(T1)--(T4), such as concatenated codes and generalized concatenated (GC) codes.

 \begin{example} We consider first the special case where $m n \le q + 1$.
 Here, we can take $\code$ to be an MDS code over $F$ and $H_\In$ to be a parity-check matrix of an MDS code over $F$.
 Under such circumstances we have $d = n - k + 1$ and $\delta = m + 1$, which means that it suffices that the sizes $\tau$, $\rho$, $\vartheta$, and $\varrho$ satisfy